 - You’re limited by your friend’s knowledge of grammar, punctuation, sentence structure, plot, etc. Goodness knows none of my friends should rely on me to catch their comma splices!

 - Consistency isn’t a given.
 Your friend is working for free, so some editing sessions they might be extremely thorough and other sessions, not so much.
-And, just like, sometimes friends get busy with other obligations like work and family, so you have to adjust your expectations of them accordingly.
+And sometimes friends get busy with work or family obligations, so you have to adjust your expectations accordingly.

 Most people find that the built-in editing feature of their word processor of choice isn’t robust enough to catch all the errors in their writing.
 For some, the solution is to invest in beefed up editing software.
 They vary widely in pricing – some are even free – and reliability.
 The big name in the game is Grammarly.